yegor256/blog/_posts/2018/nov/2018-11-27-you-can-do-better.md

 I start by configuring the strictest static analyzer I can find and then listening to its complaints.
 I'd recommend you do the same.
-Listen to your tools and [make sure]({% pst 2018/jan/2018-01-16-educational-aspect-of-static-analysis %}) your code is 100% complaint with their quality expectations.
+Listen to your tools and [make sure]({% pst 2018/jan/2018-01-16-educational-aspect-of-static-analysis %}) your code is 100% compliant with their quality expectations.
 Don't just use them as recommendation providers, but make yourself a rule:
 [never commit]({% pst 2014/jul/2014-07-21-read-only-master-branch %})
 anything that doesn't fully pass all static analyzers.